semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 ## Requirements of taint propagator rules

-A taint propagator rules necessitates:
+A taint propagator rules necessitate:
 - Any arbitrary pattern that must bind two metavariables of your choice.
 - You must specify the `from` and the `to` metavariables.
 TODO